+This article has been updated for the 2022 and 2023 tax years.
 I’m willing to bet that most readers of this article have heard of a “spousal IRA”, but very few know exactly what it is or how it works.
-In reality, however, spousal IRA’s are actually quite simple.
+In reality, however, spousal IRAs are actually quite simple.

 What is a Spousal IRA?

-A spousal IRA is a regular IRA in the name of a low-income or no-income spouse (i.e. stay at home caregiver, student, or unemployed).
+A spousal IRA is a regular IRA in the name of a low-income or no-income spouse (e.g. a stay at home caregiver, a student, or an unemployed individual).
 That IRA can be contributed to with income made by the income-earning spouse (who can also contribute to their own IRA as well).

-Spousal IRA’s are not a different type of IRA.
+Spousal IRAs are not a different type of IRA.
 A spousal IRA can be a Traditional IRA or a Roth IRA.
-And they share all of the same IRS contribution limits, employer-sponsored plan restrictions, income limits for deductions, and other rules as regular IRA’s.
+And they share all of the same IRS contribution limits, employer-sponsored plan restrictions, income limits, and other rules as regular IRAs.

 It’s worth noting that a spousal IRA is not jointly owned either – it is still owned by one half.